ayanbag/Euler-Decode/_pages/about.md

 title: About This Project
 ---

-The goal of this project **Euler Decode** is to increase our own (and the readers) knowledge and get YOU interested in computer science while having fun at the same time.
-I know that this is a very difficult goal but I hope you do enjoy.
-The focus is mainly on solving [Project Euler's](https://projecteuler.net/) challenges out there.
+The goal of this project **Euler Decode** is to help peoples in solving mathematical challenges, mainly focuced on solving [Project Euler's](https://projecteuler.net/) challenges, with my way of approach to this challenges.

 ### Why do you post the solutions?